hashicorp/terraform-google-consul/modules/consul-cluster/README.md

               /opt/consul/bin/run-consul --server --cluster-tag-name consul-cluster
               EOF

+  # Configure and start Consul during boot.
+It will automatically form a cluster with all nodes that have that
+  # same tag.
+  # Ensure the Consul node correctly leaves the cluster when the instance restarts or terminates.
+  startup_script = <<-EOF
+              #!/bin/bash
+              /opt/consul/bin/consul leave
+              EOF

   # ...
 See variables.tf for the other parameters you must define for the consul-cluster module
 }
 ```

 Note the following parameters:

-- `source`: Use this parameter to specify the URL of the consul-cluster module.
+* `source`: Use this parameter to specify the URL of the consul-cluster module.
 The double slash (`//`) is intentional
   and required.
 Terraform uses it to specify subfolders within a Git repo (see [module
   sources](https://www.terraform.io/docs/modules/sources.html)).
 The `ref` parameter specifies a specific Git tag in
   this repo.
 That way, instead of using the latest version of this module from the `master` branch, which
   will change every time you run Terraform, you're using a fixed version of the repo.

-- `source_image`: Use this parameter to specify the name of the Consul [Google Image](https://cloud.google.com/compute/docs/images)
+* `source_image`: Use this parameter to specify the name of the Consul [Google Image](https://cloud.google.com/compute/docs/images)
   to deploy on each server in the cluster.
 You should install Consul in this Image using the scripts in the
   [install-consul](https://github.com/hashicorp/terraform-google-consul/tree/master/modules/install-consul) module.

-- `startup_script`: Use this parameter to specify a [Startup Script](https://cloud.google.com/compute/docs/startupscript) script that each
+* `startup_script`: Use this parameter to specify a [Startup Script](https://cloud.google.com/compute/docs/startupscript) that each
   server will run during boot.
 This is where you can use the [run-consul script](https://github.com/hashicorp/terraform-google-consul/tree/master/modules/run-consul) to configure and
   run Consul.
 The `run-consul` script is one of the scripts installed by the [install-consul](https://github.com/hashicorp/terraform-google-consul/tree/master/modules/install-consul)
   module.

+* `shutdown_script`: Use this parameter to specify a [Shutdown Script](https://cloud.google.com/compute/docs/shutdownscript) that each
+  server will run right before stopping or restarting.
+This is where you can execute the [consul leave](https://www.consul.io/commands/leave)
+  command to gracefully leave the cluster and shutdown the agent.
+Note: Nodes that leave will not attempt to re-join the cluster
+  on restarting with a snapshot.

 You can find the other parameters in [variables.tf](variables.tf).

 Check out the [consul-cluster example](https://github.com/hashicorp/terraform-google-consul/tree/master/examples/root-example) for fully-working sample code.

 ## How do you connect to the Consul cluster?